In this post I outline the equipment I use for a photography hike.

 I have a Zendure power bank which is really small but not so light.
 However, it provides about 3 charges for my Iphone and can also recharge my drone if I needs be.

 I have spare SD cards for my camera, drone and GoPro.
+I use SanDisk SD cards as they’re quick and reliable.

 The GoPro Hero 4 is pretty dated now so doesn’t always make the cut but it’s a great hands free option.
 Footage from the latest models look much more stable, even without a gimbal.